-The University of Manchester financially supports a wide range of community-level initiatives which underpin the global open research movement.
+The University of Manchester supports a wide range of community-level initiatives which underpin the global open research movement.

 ORCID enables transparent and trustworthy connections between researchers, their contributions, and their affiliations by providing a unique, persistent identifier for individuals to use as they engage in research, scholarship, and innovation activities.